loggoo53/bevel/CONTRIBUTING.md

           - `[quorum]` for Quorum changes
           - `[shared]` for all common and other changes
 5. Push your changes to your feature branch.
-6. Initiate a pull request from your fork to the base repository ( `develop` branch , unless it is a critical bug, in that case initiate to the `main` branch)
+6. Initiate a pull request from your fork to the base repository ( `develop` branch, unless it is a critical bug, in that case initiate to the `main` branch)
 7. Await DCO & linting quality checks and GitActions to complete, as well as any feedback from reviewers.
 8. Work on the feedbacks to revise the PR if there are any comments
-9. If not, the PR gets approved , delete feature branch post the merge
+9. If not, the PR gets approved, delete feature branch post the merge

 ## Create local branch